 What is wireless coverage?

 The coverage of a wireless network tells us just how far your wireless signal transmits; if you’re running a large institution or organisation, ensuring that your WLAN coverage reaches everywhere on the premises is crucial.
-Predicting the area a WLAN will cover isn’t always simple; power settings, environmental obstacles and antenna gain can all affect coverage.
+Predicting the area a WLAN will cover isn’t always simple; power settings, environmental obstacles, construction materials, and antenna gain can all affect coverage.
 One of the most accurate ways to assess wireless coverage is wireless surveys, which may include heat maps and spectrum analysis.
+Ensuring sufficient coverage is essential for good application performance, requiring careful planning and evaluation of signal strength to avoid inadequate network performance in high-density environments.

 What is wireless capacity?

 Wireless capacity relates to the number of users who can use your wireless simultaneously in one place, and how (and at what rate) they are using bandwidth.
-Wireless capacity is just as big a consideration as coverage when designing a new WLAN; if your network doesn’t meet capacity in peak locations, the result is unusable WiFi and disconnected clients.
+Assessing aggregate throughput is crucial for network capacity planning to ensure that the network can handle the total bandwidth required by all users.
+Wireless capacity is just as big a consideration as coverage when designing a new WLAN; if your network doesn’t meet capacity in peak locations, the result is unusable WiFi and disconnected users.

-As an example, in schools, colleges and universities you might find that canteens, social areas and computer rooms are WiFi hotspots – these are areas where large groups of students gather to study, socialise and check their Twitter accounts on smartphones and tablets.
-In these locations it’s important to maximise WiFi capacity to meet the needs of all users in the network, taking into account potential traffic at peak hours.
+As an example, in schools, colleges and universities you might find that canteens, social areas and computer rooms are WiFi hotspots – these are areas where large groups of students gather to study, socialise and use social media apps on smartphones and tablets.
+In these locations, it’s important to maximise WiFi capacity to meet the needs of all users in the network, taking into account potential traffic at peak hours.
+High-demand areas often require special consideration for applications like HD video streaming, which have significant bandwidth requirements.
+Effective network capacity planning must also account for more devices, ensuring that the load is distributed across multiple access points to prevent issues such as packet loss and slow connections.

 Do I need more coverage or more capacity?